ebkr/r2modmanPlus/README.md

     - Dyson Sphere Program
     - Valheim
 - Fixed an issue with the DSP build causing game directory changes to not save.

-### 3.1.1
-- Installing mods using the "Install with Mod Manager" button on Thunderstore will no longer produce duplicates.
-- Updating mods should now reflect on the installed screen.
-- Online section now shows 60 more mods per page.

-### 3.1.0
-- Linux support (thanks to AryToNeX).
-- Updates will no longer prompt if a newer version is installed.
-- New help screen.
-- Upgraded Electron from 8 to 11.
-- .modpack file is no longer required.
-- Legacy/symlink install modes are no longer options.
-Replaced with direct launch parameters.
-- Download progress will no longer stay at 0%.
-- Backend is now async meaning fewer app hangs when installing mods.
-- General fixes

 ## Screenshots

 Installed mod view